odkr/sucgi/docs/testing.md

 The test suite is less portable that suCGI itself.

-It requires a system that supports the "Spawn" POSIX.1-2008 extension and the **<err.h>** header file, which some systems do not provide.
+It requires a system that supports the "Spawn" and the "Thread-Safe Functions" POSIX.1-2008 extension as well as the **<err.h>** header file, which some systems do not provide.

 ## Security